Unipotent Ideals and Harish-Chandra Bimodules: Restriction and extension functors for Harish-Chandra bimodules

 \begin{rmk} Similarly, if $\calD$ is a sheaf quantization of a Poisson variety $X$ (cf. Definition \ref{def:filteredquantX}), it makes sense to consider Harish-Chandra bimodules for $\calD$.
 This category will be denoted by $\HC(\calD)$. \end{rmk}

-\subsection{Restriction and extension functors for Harish-Chandra bimodules}
+\section{Restriction and extension functors for Harish-Chandra bimodules}

 Let $X$ be a conical symplectic singularity and let $\cA_{\lambda}$ be a quantization of $\CC[X]$.
 Let $\Gamma$ be the algebraic fundamental group of the regular locus $X^{\mathrm{reg}} \subset X$.
-Recall from Section \ref{subsec:finitecovers} that $\Gamma$ is finite.
+Recall from Section \ref{subsec:finitecovers} that $\Gamma$ is the maximal finite quotient of $\pi_1(X^{\mathrm{reg}})$.
 There is a close relationship between Harish-Chandra bimodules with full support for $\cA_{\lambda}$ and (finite-dimensional) representations of $\Gamma$, which we will now describe.